skadio/explorateur/README.md

 - A termination state is found,
 - The search space is exhausted,
 - A stopping criteria such as max iterations, runtime limit, max depth has been reached,
-- (Optionally), The given goal state is encountered.
+- (Optionally) The given goal state is encountered.

 ## Quick Start